bmetsker/finalproject_info201/README.md

   Where did you download the data (e.g., a web URL: [https://finance.yahoo.com/quote/QTEC/profile?p=QTEC](https://finance.yahoo.com/quote/QTEC/profile?p=QTEC))?

   **How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**
-  <br />The data is about the monthly stock price for the ProShares Ultra Consumer Goods (UGE) provided by the New York Stock Exchange from 05/02/2006 until present.
+  <br />The data is about the monthly stock performance for the First Trust NASDAQ-100-Technology Sector Index Fund (QTEC) provided by the Nasdaq GM from 05/02/2006 until present.

   **How many observations (rows) are in your data?**
-  <br />164
+  <br />163

   **How many features (columns) are in the data?**
   <br />7 features (Date/ Open/ High/ Low/ Close/ Adj Close/ Volume)